mjbeli/WebDevelopment/VueJS/06-routing/README.md

 );
 ```

-To protecto only certain route, we can use the ```beforeEnter``` attrib. when defining a route.
+To protect only certain route, we can use the ```beforeEnter``` attrib. when defining a route.
 The function receive the same as beforeEach:

 ```javascript
 const routes = [